JulianDerry/mobile-forensics/cellebrite/ufed/advanced-logical-vs-file-system/README.md

 **Examiner Confirmation:** The examiner confirmed that only one calendar event had been manually added to the device prior to acquisition.

-Additional user artifacts such as notes, reminders, and emails were reviewed where accessible.
+Additional user artifacts such as notes, reminders, and emails were not present.

 ### 5.3 Media and Metadata